Bikeman868/OwinFramework.Middleware/OwinFramework.FormIdentification/readme.md

 each middleware will read its configuration from (this is so that you can have more than one of the same middleware in your pipeline with different configurations).

-This middleware has very few configuration options.
+This middleware has very many configuration options.
 See the `FormIdentificationConfiguration.cs` for details.
+You don't have to configure anything to make it work, the default settings will already produce a working web site, however everything that can be configured is configurable in cse you want to change any aspect of how this middleware works.

-This is an example of adding the form identification middleware to the OWIN Framework pipeline builder.
+To add form identification middleware to the OWIN Framework pipeline builder you need code similar to this (note that there are many possible variations, this is just an example):

 ```
 builder.Register(ninject.Get<OwinFramework.FormIdentification.FormIdentificationMiddleware>())